CrazyFedde/docs/commands.md

 <a name="uptime"></a>
 ### Uptime

-Displays how long Ava has been online for.
+Displays how long the bot has been online.

 #### Usage